CobaltBSD/neosurf/README.md

 At build-time, NeoSurf requires Python3, CMake, GNU make (or another CMake-compatible build utility), and a POSIX-compliant shell.

-At runtime and build-time, the following libraries and their development headers are already required:
+At runtime and build-time, the following libraries and their development headers are required:
 * libjpeg-turbo
 * libpng
 * zlib